 Chalet Ajisai is a fifteen-minute walk or a short drive from the Grand Hirafu ski gondola which gives you access to some of the area’s steepest slopes and also caters well to beginners.
 Simply call one of our on-call drivers to drive you there in the morning and pick you up again in the afternoon.

 - The property is located one kilometre from the Grand Hirafu Gondola which gives you access to some of the area's steepest slopes, as well as some great beginner runs.
-Simply ask one of our on-call drivers to take you there.
-From the gondola, there are also free shuttle buses that will take you to any of the other Niseko resorts.
+A complimentary shuttle service is offered during winter from your doorstep to the gondola.
+From the gondola, there are other free shuttle buses that will take you to any of the other Niseko resorts.

 - Whether you're a first-timer trying to familiarise yourself with a pair of skis or an accomplished snowboarder trying to perfect your turns, the Niseko Grand Hirafu Snow School has a wide range of lessons and programmes available which cater to all levels.